Top of the page

 An international consensus panel proposed a risk classification system and systemic therapy treatment options.
 This classification, with some modification, is described below:

-The selection of therapy is most appropriately based upon knowledge of an individual's risk of tumor recurrence balanced against the short-term and long-term risks of adjuvant treatment.
+The selection of therapy is most appropriately based on knowledge of an individual's risk of tumor recurrence balanced against the short-term and long-term risks of adjuvant treatment.
 This approach allows clinicians to help individuals determine if the gains anticipated from treatment are reasonable for their particular situation.
-The treatment options described below should be modified based upon both patient and tumor characteristics.
+The treatment options described below should be modified based on both patient and tumor characteristics.

 Adjuvant chemotherapy 1970s to 2000: Anthracycline-based regimens versus cyclophosphamide, methotrexate, and fluorouracil (CMF)